lisa-lumos/AWS/3-aws-fundamentals/01-storage.md

 Hybrid storage example: have onsite storage in a corporate data center, and also want to have data stored in S3, for disaster recovery.
 The corporate data center may have Pbs of data, so could use a snowball device, load data and send to AWS.
 And AWS will upload that data to S3.
 Use the AWS Storage Gateway to sync on-prem data with S3, through the AWS Direct Connect service (high speed link).

+## RDS
+MySQL, Aurora, PostgreSQL, MS SQL Server, Oracle.

+## DynamoDB
+Serverless.
+High speed, low latency.

+## Redshift
+data warehouse, big data storage

+## ElastiCache
+In-memory data store

+## Database Migration Service (DMS)
+migrate databases, can across db types.

+## Neptune
+Graph db, fully managed.
+Store relationships.

+## Examples
+RDS can combine with a ElastiCache node to improve efficient and reduce cost, for high traffic requesting same data from server.
+Data lives in ElastiCache for a certain period.
+Deletion and writing of data are synced from RDS from ElastiCache.

+## Create a MySQL db with RDS
+First, create a security group, so it can be attached to mySQL instance to allow remote connection to it.
+In the console, search for vpc, go to Security Groups under Security section on the left pane.
+Create security group -> Security group name: rds-intro-lab, Description: Inbound access from internet for MySQL RDS, VPC: (default) -> Under Inbound rules pane, Add rule -> Type: MySQL/Aurora, Source: Anywhere-IPv4, Add rule -> Source: Anywhere-IPv6.
+We do not need to define an outbound rule because security groups are stateful, so any inbound requests that comes in are allowed to get out automatically. -> Create security group.

+Next, create a mysql instance.
+In the console, search rds.
+Create database -> Standard create; MySQL; Templates: Free tier; DB instance identifier: intro-aws-db; Add Master username and Master password; DB instance class: dt.t2.micro; use default storage; uncheck Enable storage autoscaling; VPC: (default); Subnet group: (default); Public access: Yes; VPC security group: (add rds-intro-lab); Database authentication: Password authentication; Initial database name: test; uncheck Enable automated backups -> Create database.

+After a few minutes, the database status shows it is Available.
+Click on this db.
+The Endpoint is what we use to connect to this instance remotely (for the Hostname field when creating a new connection).
+Install MySQL workbench on the local computer, create a new connection, and see the db.

+To delete this db in the console, select it, then Actions -> Delete.
+To delete this security group (has to happen after db deletion is successful), navigate to it, Actions -> Delete security groups -> Delete.